swindlesmccoop/SLUTS/README.md

 ## Rules
-- Bash or POSIX shell scripts, preferrably under 15 lines (not including shebang, blank lines, or comments)
+- Bash or POSIX shell scripts, preferably under 15 lines (not including shebang, blank lines, or comments).
+The line limit of 15 is not strict, however it should be obvious before submitting if your script would count.
 - No shell aliases
 - Must use tabs, not spaces
 - Must include a short explanation at the top of the script as to its purpose